coin-or/rbfopt/README.rst

      rbfopt_test_interface.py --help

-   for more details on command-line options for the testing utility.
+   for more details on command-line options for the testing tool.

    Many more test functions, with different characteristics, are implemented in the file rbfopt_test_functions.py.
 They can all be